fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 As Snowflake is used more and more frequently as the central datawarehouse users often find themselves with duplicate copies of customer information in different tables.
 This guide shows how to use the FullContact for Snowflake Native Application to unify different pieces of customer data using the FullContact PersonID.

 With your install we will provide you some synthetic data that will join to our Identity Graph to allow you to test out the application.
 By the end of the walkthrough, we're going to show you how several profiles of a fictional customer named Willow Underwood, will now be able to be merged into a single record of that customer.
-To see a more in depth example with other sample dataset, make sure to check out the YouTube product walkthrough that is a companion to this guide.
+To see a more in depth example with other sample datasets, make sure to check out the YouTube product walkthrough that is a companion to this guide.

 ### Prerequisites
 - A Snowflake Account that you have `ACCOUNTADMIN`